timmc/commapps/ansible/roles/tarsnap/README.md

     - Delete and nuke access have been stripped from it so that if the machine is compromised the attacker cannot destroy existing backups.
-- The management host has the full key for every service host
+- The supervisor has the full key for every service host
     - This is required for performing deletions.
 Read access is necessary because of the deduplication.
-- Each ansible role is responsible for initiating nightly backups for whatever data it manages, using the read-write key.
+- `/srv/commdata` is backed up nightly using the read-write key; all ansible roles must store any sensitive or important data in this directory.
-- The archives contain the host name and the role name (or similar).
+- The archive names contain the host name, rather than the roles the host performs.
-- The management host has a daily task to rotate backups (that is, delete selected older backups) for each of those other hosts
+- TODO: The supervisor has a daily task to rotate backups (that is, delete selected older backups) for each of those other hosts
-- Because tarsnap requires in up-to-date cache dir per key, each host runs tarsnap with the `--fsck` flag before running a backup, since any intervening archive deletions from the management host will have put the cache dir out of sync.
+- TODO: Because tarsnap requires in up-to-date cache dir per key, each host runs tarsnap with the `--fsck` flag before running a backup, since any intervening archive deletions from the supervisor will have put the cache dir out of sync.
+(Alternatively, the supervisor might be able to copy its copy of the cache dir over after performing rotations.)

 ## Key provisioning